Hungry Happenings

 To make your tie-dye pound cakes you'll want a nice white cake base to begin with.
 Being most pound cakes are actually yellow, I opted to doctor a white cake mix and made mine coconut flavored.

 This coconut pound cake recipe is one of my absolute favorite cake recipes.
 I used last year to make a Red, White and Blue Tie-Dye Pound Cake which was covered with the most amazing coconut frosting made with coconut candy melts.
-Sadly those candy melts were a seasonal product and are no longer available, so I just topped this cakes with a simple coconut glaze.
+Sadly those candy melts were a seasonal product and are no longer available, so I just topped this cake with a simple coconut glaze.
 I loved it too.

 If you aren't a fan of coconut, you can swap out the coconut milk for any kind of milk you prefer and just leave the coconut out of the cake recipe.
 For the glaze just use your favorite milk and vanilla extract.